ascentcore/ascentcore.github.io/.github/ISSUE_TEMPLATE/new-blog-post-template.md

 ## Why

-We want to publish a new blog post on our website
+We want to publish a new blog post on our website.

 ## What
 - [ ] Check if the links to the doc and to the picture work and are accessible
 - [ ] Check the quality of the picture (high resolution, jpg)
 - [ ] Create the markdown file for the post with an SEO friendly name

 ## Article details

-- <link to the spash image for the blog post>
+- <link to the splash image for the blog post>
 - <optional: link to the google docs with the content>

 ---